How to Get a Business Permit in the Philippines in 2024

-- The business permit means you are duly recognized by the government
+- The document shows you are duly recognized by the government

-- The barangay business permit is different from the mayor’s permit
+- The Barangay permit is different from the Mayor’s Permit

 What is it and why is it important?
-Today, we will provide you all the information you need about the Barangay Business Permit.
+Today, we will provide you with all the information you need about the barangay permit.
 We will also show you the steps on how to get one, and what process you need to undertake, along with the requirements you need to submit.

-The barangay is the smallest unit of governance in the Philippines.
+The barangay is the smallest regional authority area in the Philippines.
 It is an arm of the municipal or city government, and its duty is administrative in nature.

-To be able to operate a business in a barangay, you must go and visit the office of the barangay captain and ask for a barangay business permit.
+To be able to operate a business in a barangay, you must go and visit the office of the barangay captain and ask for a permit.

-The barangay business permit is a document allowing you to do business in a barangay.
-You need this document as part of the mayor’s business permit application.
-If you do not have a it, you will not be able to secure a Mayor’s Business Permit.
+The barangay permit is a document that allows people to do business in a barangay.
+You need this document as part of the Mayor’s application.
+If you do not have it, you will not be able to secure a Mayor’s Permit.

-If you want to see a business permit sample, both for barangay or mayor, you can always go to a business institution, like a mall or clothing store, and see them.
+If you want to see a specimen of the documents, both from a barangay or the Mayor, you can always go to a business institution, like a mall or clothing store, and see them.
 All businesses are required to post their permits on the wall.